The number of opioid overdose deaths far exceeds hoped for. It is therefore necessary to intervene, trying to drastically change the situation.

 Experimentation and Results

-To verify the correct functionality of the opioid overdose device, a trial was carried out.
+To verify the correct functionality of the device against opioid overdose, an experiment was carried out.

 Twenty-five subjects decided to independently test the prototype, wearing it in contact with their skin.
-The subjects participated in the study in a secure facility, a supervised injection building in Vancouver, so that doctors could intervene promptly in the event of negative responses.
+Subjects participated in the study inside a secure facility, a supervised injection building in Vancouver, so that doctors could intervene promptly in case of negative responses.

-During the test, 20 subjects simulated opiate-induced respiratory failure by holding their breath.
+During the test, 20 subjects simulated opioid-induced respiratory failure by holding their breath.
 The device he answered correctly in all twenty cases, giving them an injection of naloxone.

 If the project were to prove successful, hundreds of lives would be saved.